RunestoneInteractive/RunestoneServer/source/OverviewForSite/overview.rst

    for i in range(10)
       x = x + 1

-We are working on additional question types as well.
-Give us your feedback on our `Facebook page <http://www.facebook.com/RunestoneInteractive>`_.
+Here is a different sort of codelens visualization.
+Some codelens blocks can have questions embedded in them that will ask you a question about the value of a variable, or which line will be the next line to execute.
+This example asks you to keep track of the ``tot`` variable as you step through the loop.

 .. codelens:: codelens_question
-    :question: What is the value of tot after this line?
+    :question: What is the value of tot after the line with the red arrow executes?
     :breakline: 4
-    :feedback: hello world
+    :feedback: Use the global variables box to look at the current values of tot and i.
     :correct: globals.tot

     tot = 0